 What you eat and drink is important at any time in your life but in pregnancy it affects your baby’s health as well, when you’re pregnant and after the birth.

 It can be hard to think about eating well if you’re feeling sick or tired and don’t feel like spending time cooking.
 Try your best to eat a range of healthy foods every day if you can.
-Check out these healthy eating ideas for pregnancy.

 The key to eating well is having a good variety of foods from all the different food groups every day.
 You can find out more about what a balanced diet is here.
 You don’t need to eat a special diet – there are loads of delicious, healthy foods to choose from.
 You should think about eating lots of different foods instead of a special diet.